Securities Arbitration Timeline: How Long Does FINRA Arbitration Take?

 Eligibility Motions

-If a brokerage firm believes your claim falls outside the six-year window, they may file a motion to dismiss on eligibility grounds.
-Under FINRA rules:
+If a brokerage firm believes your claim falls outside the six-year window, it may file a motion to dismiss on eligibility grounds under FINRA Rule 12206.
+Key timing requirements include:

 • Eligibility motions must be filed separately from the answer